Hillside with trees and fog

 Pilot

-The first scene in the Pilot episode just after the opening credits is an establishing shot of ducks floating on a pond.
+The first scene of the Pilot just after the opening credits is an establishing shot of ducks floating on a pond.
 It transitions to an exterior shot of Blue Pine Lodge.

 Pete Sees Something

 After announcing to Catherine Martell that he is “gone fishing,” Pete Martell is soon seen leaving Blue Pine Lodge.
-His appreciation of the sound of a lonesome foghorn is interrupted when he sees a body wrapped in plastic.
-For this story I’m only focusing on Blue Pine Lodge.
+His appreciation of the sound a lonesome foghorn makes is interrupted notices a body wrapped in plastic.
+For this story, I’m only focusing on Blue Pine Lodge.
 The giant log on the no-bank waterfront where Laura Palmer’s body is examined in this “Setting the Stage” article.

 Sheriff Truman Returns